jgorset/push-it/README.md

 # Push it

 Installs the 80s classic [Push it](http://www.youtube.com/watch?v=YleXlgHI1oM) by Salt-n-Pepa as a Git commit hook the current working directory.
+Oh, and it cranks the volume to 10.
+Every second.

     $ curl http://raw.github.com/jgorset/push-it/master/install.sh | sh